konfuzio-ai/konfuzio-sdk/docs/web/Normalization_doc_v0.2.md

 The uniform chosen format uses the English/American standard.
 Hence, dots are used as a separation for decimal numbers and commas to mark the thousands with two decimal places.

 **To give you specific examples with the outputs down below in the table:**
-1) Expressions only consisting of one or multiple dashes will be translated into Zero:
+1) Expressions only consisting of one or multiple dashes are translated into Zero:
 e.g.: -,-

-2) For regular numbers, negative signs will be placed in front of the digits; floats are displayed with two decimal places:
+2) For regular numbers, negative signs are placed in front of the digits; floats are displayed with two decimal places:
 e.g.: 59,00-
 e.g.: 786,71-
 e.g.: (118.704)